vhula/software-architecture/sa-clean-architecture/README.md

 clerks will check your credit history before giving you a loan, even if there is no software system.

+These are not database entities but domain entities.

 <h4>Use cases</h4>

 Use cases are application specific, meaning that critical business rules